weshebert20/express-routing-lab/readme.md

 We've now seen how to write an app with Node and Express from scratch, so let's apply this concept again by creating another RESTful API using Express.

 A kid has come to you with an idea for an API to keep track of his candies.
 You love candies!
 So, you accept his proposal.
 You will create a resource `Candy` and use the kid's candy "data" to populate and post to your database.
-Check the additional resources at the bottom of this document to get some JSON data to add to your app as well, as well as some cURL examples to make sure your app works as expected!

 ## Exercise